cscart/docs/en/developer_guide/addons/compatibility/adapting_4152_to_4161.rst

 * Add the city data file to ``app/addons/cities/database/cities.csv`` before add-on installation.

-* Then install the add-on: the data from the file is moved to the database of cities during the installation.
+* Install the add-on.
+The data from the file is moved to the database of cities during the installation.

 File format: one line in the file contains "Country code", "Region code", "Postal code", "Locality name", "Language code".

 .. list-table:: Filling file example
-    :header-rows: 1
     :widths: 5 5 5 5 5

     *   -   US